shakyShane/gulp-svg-sprites/README.md

 });
 ```

-###Custom Selectors
+### Custom selectors
-By default, the filename will be used as the selector in the CSS, but this is how you'd override it (the `%f` will be replaced with the filename)
+By default, the filename will be used as the selector in the CSS, but this is how you'd override it (the `%f` will be replaced with the filename):

 ```js
 gulp.task('sprites', function () {